ScilifelabDataCentre/open-science-checklists/open_software_checklist.md

 - [ ] **Use a Clear Versioning Scheme:** Label official releases of software using a consistent versioning system, such as [Semantic Versioning (SemVer)](https://semver.org/): `major.minor.patch`

 - [ ] **Include Example Use Cases:** Provide example use cases via sample scripts or [Jupyter notebooks](https://jupyter.org/) (see [notebook guidance](https://zenodo.org/records/5651648) on documenting your workflow).
 Include small example datasets with your software to ensure others can test and reproduce your results.
+If including data in the repository is not feasible (e.g. due to size limits or policies), share it via platforms like [Zenodo](https://zenodo.org/) or reuse existing publicly available datasets.

 ---